duongthanhmy91/stakewars-iii/Challenge-001.md

 ![image](https://user-images.githubusercontent.com/6175292/181299248-3f2352a6-1993-455b-9d11-9504b1c3c152.png)

-*# Install NEAR-CLI, you can use sudo that help wihtout logged in as root*
+*# Install NEAR-CLI, you can use sudo that help without logged in as root*
 ```
 sudo npm install -g near-cli
 ```
 ![image](https://user-images.githubusercontent.com/6175292/181299576-c1063fb3-1eea-4fe4-bd9e-31993f2e5761.png)

-*# Select the shardnet network ( this is the network we will use for Stake Wars )*
+*# Select the shardnet network ( this is the network we will use for Stake Wars ).
+This command will put it to .bashrc and these variables will loading automatically for every new terminal session.*
 ```
 echo 'export NEAR_ENV=shardnet' >> ~/.bashrc && source ~/.bashrc
 ```
 ## NEAR CLI Commands Guide:

+We ready to execute some commands, let’s see how works.

 *# Proposals*